chipjacks/chipjacks.github.io/_posts/2013-12-28-lance-armstrong.markdown

 about believing in people even when they make terrible mistakes.
-Maybe you haven’t been shooting up on every performance enhancing drug you can get your hands on and making millions of dollars by lying about it, but if you think that makes you a better person then Lance Armstrong, this article is going to challenge you to reconsider.
+Maybe you haven’t been shooting up on every performance enhancing drug you can get your hands on and making millions of dollars by lying about it, but if you think that makes you a better person than Lance Armstrong, this article is going to challenge you to reconsider.

 What kind of mistakes have you made in your life?
 Personally, most of the